Natalie Spooner: Toronto Furies (2012-19)

-PWHL
+PWHPA (2019–23)

+On May 2, 2019, over 200 women's hockey players announced via coordinated social media posts that they would boycott any professional league in North America for the 2019–20 season.
+The women behind the #ForTheGame movement included Spooner, Marie-Philip Poulin, Hillary Knight, Amanda Kessel, Sarah Nurse, Lee Stecklein, Rebecca Johnston, Shannon Szabados and Noora Räty.
+The players stated they were "coming together, not just as individual players, but as one collective voice to help navigate the future" of women's professional hockey.

+Following the collapse of the CWHL in May 2019, Spooner joined the #ForTheGame movement and became a member of the PWHPA.
+The association organized the "Dream Gap Tour" that toured several cities in Canada and the United States, featuring community involvement events and exhibition games.
+Spooner competed for the PWHPA's Toronto-based team throughout the Dream Gap Tour series.
+In May 2022, the PWHPA signed a letter of intent with Billie Jean King Enterprises and the Mark Walter Group to explore launching a professional league.
+In February 2023, the PWHPA organized a formal union—the PWHLPA—to represent players and negotiate a collective bargaining agreement for the new league, and in June the Mark Walter Group acquired the Premier Hockey Federation.
+The CBA was ratified in July 2023.

+Toronto Sceptres (2023-present)

-On September 16, 2023, Spooner was selected in the fourth round, 23rd overall, by PWHL Toronto in the 2023 PWHL draft.
-On November 14, 2023, Spooner signed a two-year contract with Toronto.
+On September 16, 2023, Spooner was selected in the fourth round, 23rd overall, by Toronto in the 2023 PWHL draft.
+On November 14, 2023, Spooner signed a two-year contract with the team.
 In the league's inaugural season, Spooner ranked first in both goals and points.
 Her 20 goals were nine more than the next best mark, a tie between Sarah Nurse and Grace Zumwinkle, and her 27 points were four clear of a three-way tie for second.
+She was named the SupraStar of the Month in February and March 2024.

 Following the season she was named the Billie Jean King MVP, as most valuable player during the regular season, the PWHL Forward of the Year, PWHL 3 Stars of the Week leader and a PWHL First Team All-Star.

-During the 2024–25 season, she recorded three goals and two assists in 14 regular season games.
+During the 2024–25 season, Spooner recorded three goals and two assists in 14 regular season games.
 During the 2025 PWHL playoffs, she recorded one assist in four games.
 On June 17, 2025, she signed a two-year contract extension the Sceptres.